 Many Americans, too, eat beyond what they need for comfort and recreation.
 What may be required, for some, therefore, would also be the transformational work of discovering, understanding, and correcting, the root cause of their excessive eating, and drinking.

 Because early evening is the optimal time to eat lightly this might call for a lifestyle adjustment, and may require the cooperation, and understanding, of friends, and family.
 An added benefit would be sitting at the dinner table sipping a Ginger Beer, while family eats, and doing all the talking without interruption!
 After a while of this, they might join you in healthy eating.

 Fortunately, there are many vegetarian “look alike” choices now that taste great, and are hard to distinguish from what they are imitating, to begin transitioning with.
-I’ve tried, and recommend, Beyond Meat Beyond Burgers and Beyond Sausages, Smart Dogs, and Udi’s whole grain, gluten free, hamburger, and hot dog buns (contain egg and potato.)
-Impossible Burgers can be found now at thousands of restaurants including Burger King and White Castle.
+I’ve tried, and like, Beyond Meat Beyond Burgers and Beyond Sausages, Smart Dogs, and Udi’s whole grain, gluten free, hamburger, and hot dog buns (contain egg and potato.)

 I also tried, and like, Tofurky products, although contain wheat, and therefore not gluten free.
 I’ve also made a good tasting baked bean burger with a can of organic Walnut Acres maple, and onion, baked beans thickened with buckwheat, a gluten free, flour.
 Buckwheat flour is also great for thickening vegetable stews.